-I’m a big fan of Chase Ultimate Rewards and it’s my favorite of the big three transferable currencies.
-I use most of my points for transfers over to Hyatt where I enjoy booking some of the nicer hotels around, but with other transfer partners including United Airlines & Singapore Airlines, it’s hard not to find a very good use for the points the Chase Ink Business Preferred card earns.
+I’m a big fan of Chase Ultimate Rewards and I work very hard to keep my UR balance as healthy as possible.
+I use most of my points for transfers over to Hyatt where I enjoy booking some of the nicer hotels in the world, but with other transfer partners including United Airlines & Singapore Airlines, it’s hard not to find a very good use for the points the Chase Ink Business Preferred card earns.

 Cell Phone Protection